2020 General Election - Santa Cruz County

 If you prefer to vote in person, you can vote at an early voting location (typically less crowded than the polls on election day) or you can vote on Election Day.
 County elections officials are working hard to ensure personal protective equipment, sanitation supplies and social distancing are available at in-person voting locations.
 If you prefer to not go to the polls this year, voting by mail is an option that approximately 80% of Arizona voters utilize.
 It is safe, secure and verifiable.
 It's your vote, you choose how you want to cast it.

 Polls are open from 6am - 7pm and voters must show ID when voting on Election Day.
 Santa Cruz County utilizes vote centers and voters registered in any precinct can vote at any Vote Center.
-There is also one precinct based location in Elgin.
-Click the button below to view Santa Cruz County's voting district maps.
+Click the button below to view Santa Cruz County's voting information & locations.

 Polls are open from 6 a.m. to 7 p.m. on Election Day.
 Don't forget your ID!2.
 Can I vote early in the Primary?